Frequently Asked Questions

 ssh farmbot-<node_name> where

-node_name can be found in the
+node_name can be found by clicking the FarmBot OS version in the

-Device panel on the FarmBot web app.
+FarmBot section of the settings panel in the FarmBot web app.

 The console a user will be presented with is not a Linux console.
 There are pretty much no Linux utilities built-in.
 This includes but is not limited to: